bazelbuild/bazel/site/docs/toolchains.md

      2. Any toolchains in the `WORKSPACE` file, via the `register_toolchains` function.
 3. For each toolchain type and execution platform, select the first toolchain that matches the execution platform and target platform.
 4. With the full set of toolchains and execution platforms for each type, select the first execution platform that can satisfy all toolchain types.

-Outputs: A single execution platform and a map of toolchain types to toolchains.
+Execution platforms listed first are preferred, and toolchains listed first are preferred.

-The effect is that execution platforms listed first are preferred, and toolchains listed first are preferred.
-Also, every configured target has the same execution platform for all actions that target generates.
+Every configured target has the same execution platform for all actions that target generates.

 Because Bazel always selects the first matching toolchain, order the toolchains by preference if you expect the possibility of multiple matches.